About

 With its beautiful woodland walks and extensive open lands, Stanmer Park is just as perfect for a family picnic as it is for a kick about with your friends or those looking for a bracing walk over the Downs.

-Situated next to Sussex University on the outskirts of the city, Stanmer is a perfect example of the vast open countryside available in Brighton and remains one of the city's most visited parks.
+Situated next to Sussex University on the outskirts of the city, Stanmer is a perfect example of the vast open countryside available in Brighton and is the gateway to the South Downs National Park.

-As well as ths historic Proud Country House, the parkland also houses the knapped flint Stanmer Church.
-The church in its current flint form was built in 1838, but records of a church on this site date way back to the 13th century.
-The church is open to visitors every Sunday (excluding Christmas Day when it falls on a Sunday) from 2-4pm during winter and 2-5pm from when the clocks go forward in Spring (around late March).
+This is one of the park’s most unique features and is a great example of an 18th Century working village.
+Here you will find Stanmer Church which in its current flint form was built in 1838, but records of a church on this site date way back to the 13th century.
+The church is open to visitors every Sunday (excluding Christmas Day when it falls on a Sunday) from 2-4pm during winter and 2-5pm from when the clocks go forward in Spring.
 The church is also open to groups by arrangement.
+The village also boasts traditional farm buildings, the Permaculture orchard and juice factory, as well as a traditional Tea Room.

 Stanmer Park's Walled Garden

 Just past Stanmer House, on the left, you can get a glimpse of one of the park’s hidden gems – the Walled Garden area - through the ornamental ironwork gates.
-Until early 2019 the home of Stanmer Nurseries, and before that serving as the kitchen garden for Stanmer House, the area is being restored and transformed into an exciting new visitor attraction as part of the Stanmer Park Restoration Project.
+Formerly the kitchen garden for Stanmer House, the area has now been restored and transformed into One Garden Brighton which has a café, market area, event space and free public garden.
+It is also a teaching campus for Plumpton College and offers a range of events and workshops for all.

 Stanmer Organics and Earthship Brighton